Wet Ink provides multiple ways to leave comments and feedback on your student's work based on the type of class you want to run.

-You have several ways to give feedback to your students, both public and private, informal or formal.
+You have several ways to give feedback to your students.
+You have the option to:

-- Annotate with inline comments: You can select text and publicly comment on just that selected text.
+- Annotate with inline comments: select text and publicly comment on that text.
 Others can also add to your comments allowing you to have whole conversations around selected bits of text.

-- Critique: This is a more formal, structured critique work of others in the class.
-It will appear in 'Deadlines' or under the 'Critiques' tab, and be viewable by the class (depending on your setting).
+- Critique: This is a more formal and structured way for students to leave feedback for each other.
+It will appear in 'Deadlines' and be viewable by the class (depending on your setting).

 - Give private feedback: Sometimes, you’ll want to provide feedback that is just between you and a student.

 - Provide general comments: In addition to Inline comments, you may also provide general, short comments on a work at the bottom of the page.
-We recommend you use this only if you don[t know want to require a formal critique (such as with optional assignments).
+We recommend you use this only if you don't know want to require a formal critique (e.g. within optional assignments).

 Critiques are a formal, longer-form feedback system within Wet Ink.
 Students can be assigned a number of critiques (based on a variety of options) and they will have it appear on their deadlines as an assignment to complete.
 If you are using critiques in your class, you can set: